Excalibur-Coupling/excalibur-coupling.github.io/workshop2.md

 black-boxes, we discuss sufficient conditions ensuring stability and accuracy of the discrete coupled problem, for which we also discuss a preconditioning strategy (also inspired by FETI).

+#### Olaf Steinbach: _Space-time finite and boundary element methods in electromagnetic simulations_
+For the eddy current approximation of the Maxwell system to model an electric motor results in an elliptic-parabolic interface problem, we introduce and analyze a space-time variational formulation, and its space-time finite element discretization.
+In addition we also discuss the coupling with boundary elements to model the Laplace equation in the air domain.
+For this we recall some results on the non-symmetric coupling of finite and boundary element methods.